DawnB1/Info-Security-Tenets-Terms-and-Frameworks/README.md

 4. Service Operation - Assuring daily operations by delivering recursive support tasks through resources such as a service desk or backups, to name a few
 5. Continuous Service Improvement - Looking at established key performance indicators (KPIs) and their evolution, including any problems and bottlenecks, and performing the needed analysis to develop optimization proposals

-# Comparing NIST & SANS Incident Frameworks
+# Comparing NIST & SANS Incident Response Frameworks

 https://isacybersecurity.com/comparing-nist-sans-incident-frameworks/